lgw2810/airbnb-demand-analysis-london/README.md

 - Data Cleaning & Transformation
 - Exploratory Data Analysis (EDA)

+## Business Questions

+- What factors lead to highly booked or highly rated Airbnb listings?
+- How does Airbnb demand change over time and across neighborhoods in London?

 ## Key Insights

 - Demand varies seasonally across the year